 9-12 Years

-- Human papillomavirus (HPV).
-Two doses are given 6–12 months apart.
+- Human papillomavirus (HPV) – Two doses that are given 6-12 months apart.

 11-12 Years

-- Tdap – Tetanus, Diphtheria and Pertussis (Whooping Cough) – this is a booster shot to maintain protection after the initial DTaP series.
+- Tdap – Tetanus, diphtheria and pertussis (This is a booster shot to maintain protection after the initial DTaP series.)

 - Meningococcal disease (MenACWY)